Why Is a Marathon 26.2 Miles? The History Explained

 The organizers of the 1908 Olympic Games, hosted in London, had originally planned a 26-mile route from Windsor Castle to the entrance of the White City Stadium.

-Dorando had to be helped along by two medics and successfully crossed the finish line first.
+Dorando had to be helped across the finish line by two medics and still crossed first.

 Dorando Pietri how long is a marathon